Boost Speed, Strength & Endurance By Running Stairs

 sayer headshot

-As a certified personal trainer and running coach, I am often asked for workout suggestions that are efficient and effective.
+As a personal trainer and running coach, I’m often asked for workouts that are both time-efficient and highly effective.

 A person running stairs.

-Stair workouts outdoors on stadium stairs or on a set of stairs indoors can involve running or walking up and down stairs exclusively or also incorporate other exercises like plyometrics, core exercises, strength training exercises like push-ups and lunges, jumping rope in between flights of stairs, and so on.
+Stair workouts outdoors on stadium stairs or indoors on a set of stairs can involve running or walking up and down the stairs exclusively, or also incorporate other exercises like plyometrics, core exercises, and strength training exercises such as push-ups and lunges, jumping rope between flights of stairs, and so on.

 Options for stair workouts include: